bkk87/oci-nextcloud-docker/README.md

 - I have decided on a single VM deployment with a docker daemon.
 My focus was on maximising performance and storage instead of high-availability.
 Each VM boot volume would consume at least 50GB.
 As we only get 200GB for free, I have chose a single instance compared to e.g. a multi-node k3s cluster.
 - Terraform for both the cloud infrastructure and the deplyoment on the docker daemon.
 - Object Storage bucket included which can be integrated with Nextcloud's external storage plugin.
 We get 20GB for free.
-- Bastion host setup included to acess the VM over ssh in a private subnet.
+- Bastion host setup included to access the VM over ssh in a private subnet.

 ## Instructions